 You have the opportunity to learn new skills which will benefit you as well as clients you support.

-Our training is held across County Durham and Darlington, delivered by qualified and experienced facilitators.
+Our training will be held across County Durham and Darlington, delivered by qualified and experienced facilitators.
 We offer a one day ‘taster’ session which should you wish to join us is followed by some ‘top up training’.
 The training provides opportunities to learn using various different mentoring techniques.

 We need people with life experiences so whatever your background, whatever has happened in your life do not let this be a barrier to YOU applying.